phizercost/Disciple-s-Devotion/Disciple's Devotion/README.md

 DESCRIPTION
 ===========

-This app is developped with the intent of helping any Christian believer during his devotions.
+This app is developed with the intent of helping any Christian believer during his devotions.

 4 Main aspects: